billgathen/kawaii-space/README.md

 Use any basic HTTP server to serve index.html locally: I use Live Server (Ritwick Dey) in VSCode.

-To get cache-busting, I use the following as a git pre-push hook on my Mac:
+To get cache-busting, I use the following as a git pre-commit hook on my Mac:

 ```shell
 #!/bin/sh